sheremetyev/texts.js/examples/pandoc/README.md

 A paragraph is one or more lines of text followed by one or more blank line.
 Newlines are treated as spaces, so you can reflow your paragraphs as you like.
-If you need a hard line break, put two or more spaces at the end of a line.
+If you need a hard line break, put two or more spaces at the end of a line, or type a backslash followed by a newline.

-**Extension: `escaped_line_breaks`**

-A backslash followed by a newline is also a hard line break.

 Headers
 -------